St. Sylvester's College: Interact Club of St. Sylvester's College

-ICT Society of St. Sylvester's College (VITS)

-The ICT society of St. Sylvester's College Kandy, also known as VITS is one of the most ambitious ICT society in Sri Lanka that has become the best of the best by organizing remarkable online and physical projects and events and by achieving consecutive victories and titles in the field of ICT for more than 25 years.

 Millennium Sylvestrians Union (MSU)

 Millennium Sylvestrian Union is for the Sylvestrians who sat for their A/Ls in 2000 and above in St Sylvester's College, Kandy, Sri Lanka and it was established in 2010.Even though the MSU was formed by the batch of 2000, it has been a practice that everyone takes part in all the events organised by the MSU Sylvestrians Motor Rally which is organised annually during the Big Match (Battle of the Babes) between St. Sylvester's College and Vidyartha College is one of the main events organised by MSU.

+Annual Big Match – Battle of the Babes

+The Battle of the Babes is played annually between St. Sylvester's College and Vidyartha College since 1958, except for three years.
+As of 2023, 63 Big Matches have been played.
+St. Sylvester's College has won 16 matches, Vidyartha College has won 3 matches, and 45 matches have been drawn.